The Minc Law Guide to Pennsylvania Defamation Law

 Keep in mind that the tort of disparagement does not actually refer to defamation, so referring to defamation as “disparagement” is actually a misnomer.
 Disparagement is more accurately labelled as the “tort of business or commercial disparagement,” and is an available claim for companies and businesses who have had their proprietary or financial rights obstructed or impaired by false statements.

 So, what’s the core differentiating factor from defamation?
 Disparagement does not deal with damage to a business or company’s reputation, rather the damage to a business or company’s rights.
-To read up further on the tort of business/commercial disparagement, check out our comprehensive blog post which addresses the core policies driving commercial disparagement, required elements for bringing a claim, food disparagement laws, and how to commence an action against a person or business for commercial/business disparagement.
+To read up further on the tort of business/commercial disparagement, check out our comprehensive blog post, “What is Business Disparagement?” which addresses the core policies driving commercial disparagement, required elements for bringing a claim, food disparagement laws, and how to commence an action against a person or business for commercial/business disparagement.

 So, what are some common names of persons who communicate and publish false assertions of fact which ultimately damage another person’s reputation?

 - Defamers: the overarching name for persons who communicate or publish defamatory false assertions of fact to a third party,

 - Libelers: the name given to persons who publish defamatory false assertions of fact to a third party,

 - Slanderers: the name ascribed to persons who verbally communicate defamatory false assertions of fact to a third party,

 - Famacide: a lesser known and rarely used legal term, famacide literally means “to destroy another person’s reputation.

 Now that you have a general understanding of the core principles guiding United States defamation law and its definitions, let’s turn to how Pennsylvania defamation law defines defamation and defamation of character, along with the required elements defamation plaintiffs must prove in order to succeed in their slander or libel actions.

 Contact us for personalized, effective representation.
 Let us help you protect your image and preserve your good name.